duendwang/zeppelinhangar-selfhost-guides/LinuxGuide.md

 ### Build the Bot and API

 1. `npm run build`
     - Make sure there are no errors.
-If there are errors, try search for some answers, if that doesn't work then ask for help in the self-hosting server
+If there are errors, try a google search for your error, if that doesn't work then ask for help in the self-hosting server
 2. Run migrations.
 This will set up the database structure and all the necessary tables. `npm run migrate-prod`

 ### Set up Initial Database Entries